FieryTurian/bTCP-Project/README.md

 5. network with delays (sometimes exceeding the timeout value);
 6. network with reordered packets;
 7. network with all of the above problems;

+The project was made for the course Networks and Distributed Systems at Radboud University, cohort 2018.

+Note: lossy_layer.py and testframework.py were mostly implemented by the professors of the course.